louiedinh/python-practice-projects/content/pages/lisp-interpreter.md

 Lisp is a functional language.
 Every Lisp expression evalutes to value.
 A Lisp expression is either an atom or a list.
 Atoms are strings of characters, basically anything except a parentheses.
 A list is a number of expressions enclosed within parentheses.
 Notice how I didn't say a list of atoms.

->Tip: If you don't know recursion, I recommend you stop now and go learn recursion first.
-The Little Schemer
->is a good place to start.

 Examples of atoms: